stbarnabas/django-pinpayments/README.md

+**This project is no longer maintained.** Do not use it for new code.

+---

 # django-pinpayments

 `django-pinpayments` provides helper functions for [Pin Payments](https://pin.net.au) - a relatively new Australian payment processor that doesn't require merchant accounts and that doesn't require purchasers to have an account.
 Some may call it the "Australian version of Stripe".